openssl/openssl/README-FIPS.md

     $ cp ../openssl-3.0.0/providers/fips.so providers/.
     $ cp ../openssl-3.0.0/providers/fipsmodule.cnf providers/.
+    // Note that for OpenSSL 3.0 that the `fipsmodule.cnf` file should not
+    // be copied across multiple machines if it contains an entry for
+    // `install-status`.
+(Otherwise the self tests would be skipped).

     // Validate the output of the following to make sure we are using the
     // OpenSSL 3.0.0 FIPS provider